dafitime/Conan-Exiles-Server-Oracle-Cloud-Edition/readme.md

 Thankfully, we can utilize box86/box64

 Another issue is performance which I have not have been able to test as of yet.
 So far, a light modded to no-modded server has given suitable results to run a server outside my home.
+Boot up time for a minimal server or with light mods clocked in around 5 minute mark.
+Not as fast but good enough for a free server.

  A heavy modded server (roughly 30 mods) takes about 11 minutes to boot up, but has so far been okay.
 I haven't tried heavier mods suchs as AoC, EEWA, and VAM, which I expect the bootup times for these to increase quite a bit.